ssupakul/Yahoo_Telegram/README.md

-# Yahoo Finance Crypto report
+# Yahoo to Telegram Crypto report
-Yahoo Finance Crypto report in USD
+Yahoo to Telegram Crypto report